christopherriley/json2go/README.md

 ## `json2go - convert json to go code`

 This module converts a json blob to go code.
-The generated code will consist of both a struct definition for the input json, as well as an instance of the struct that represents the input.
+The generated code includes both a struct definition and an instance for the input json.

 Reading from stdin is supported, as well as reading from input files, making it suitable for use with `go generate`.